 This bill would expand California's "paid family leave" provisions to allow an employee to receive wage replacement benefits for time off due to qualifying exigencies (as defined) related to the service by the employee's spouse, domestic partner, child or parent in the United States armed service.
 Employees seeking such benefits from the Employment Development Department may be required to provide copies of the active duty orders or other military-issued documentation confirming the family member's service.

-Status: Unanimously passed the Senate, and is pending in the Assembly.
-This bill appears unopposed.
+Status: Unanimously passed the Senate's Labor and Industrial Relations Committee, and is pending in the Appropriations Committee.